Presumption: Conclusive (irrebuttable) presumption

 A conclusive presumption, also known as an irrebuttable presumption, is a type of presumption used in several legal systems.
 In English law, a conclusive presumption is a presumption of law that cannot be rebutted by evidence and must be taken to be the case whatever the evidence to the contrary.
-For example, a child below the age of criminal responsibility is presumed to be incapable of committing a felony.
+For example, a child below the age of criminal responsibility is presumed to be incapable of committing a crime.

 Australia

 In Australian law, it is a conclusive presumption that no child under the age of 10 can be held responsible for criminal action.
 This presumption exists to protect children by acknowledging that they do not have sufficient development to understand the gravity and consequences of committing a criminal act.

 Canada

-Recent amendments to Impaired Driving law allows the Crown to rely on a conclusive presumption.
+Recent amendments to Canada's impaired driving law allow the Crown to rely on a conclusive presumption.
 Normally, where the police conduct a breathalyzer test within 2 hours of the operation of a conveyance (or care and control), the court can accept the blood alcohol concentration as being the same at the time of the operation of the vehicle as at the time of the offence.
 If the test is conducted outside the two hours, and the blood alcohol concentration is greater than 20 mg of alcohol/100 mL of blood, there is now a conclusive presumption that the blood alcohol concentration can be increased by 5 mg of alcohol/100 mL of blood for each 30 minutes.